Sustainability Program Development

 Any sustainability program should begin with consideration of its most critical component: the people in the building.
 From there, building operators, contractors, and other staff can be involved to introduce best-management practices consistent with industry standards.
 Take a look at the integrative design process for guidance on developing sustainability-related programs.
 Development of sustainability programs in a facility is crucial to acceptance of energy management techniques implemented through an Energy Management System.
 For example, programs could include the following:

-- Using a green purchasing program to buy Federally approved energy efficient products, and collecting tenant feedback on new green technology purchases
+- Using a green purchasing program to buy Federally approved energy efficient products, and collecting tenant feedback on new technology purchases

 - Getting occupants involved in recycling programs